Sarpanch: Roles and responsibilities

 A sarpanch performs a number of administrative duties.
+A Sarpanch (president) is the elected head of a Gram Panchayat, while the Secretary serves as its administrative officer, appointed by the state government.

 Eligibility

 A sarpanch must be a citizen of at least 21 years of age, and have no legal convictions, among other requirements.

 Tenure

 The tenure of sarpanch in India is five years.

 Panchayati raj

 India's federal structure of governance means that different states have different laws governing the powers of the gram panchayats and sarpanches.

 Panchayat elections

 In many states, elections were not held for decades and instead of elected sarpanches, the gram panchayats were run by bureaucratically appointed administrators.
 With the passage of 73rd and 74th constitutional amendments in 1992, a number of safeguards have been built in, including those pertaining to regular elections.

 Reservation for women

 Article 243D(3) of the 73rd Constitutional Amendment requires one-third of seats in panchayats and one-third of panchayat chairperson positions be reserved for women, across all three levels of the panchayati raj system.
 This amendment followed various state-level legislative reforms in which reservations were set for panchayat positions to be held by women.